zostera/django-bootstrap3/docs/layout.rst

 FieldContainer
 ^^^^^^^^^^^^^^

-.. py:class:: FieldContainer
+.. py:class:: FieldContainer(fieldname)

-  :param fieldname: the name of the field
+  :param unicode fieldname: the name of the field

 the :class:`FieldContainer` is just the final part of the layout. it will basicaly render the field itself and nothing more.